NTT123/pax/docs/api.rst

 .. currentmodule:: pax

-A module transformation is a pure function that inputs Pax's modules and outputs Pax's modules.
+A module transformation is a pure function that inputs PAX's modules and outputs PAX's modules.

 .. autosummary::